nhcooper123/OhYou/README.md

 * `OUsims.R` provides all R code for simulating trees and data (GHT).
 * `OUfigures.R` provides all R code for making the simulations figures in the paper (GHT).
 * `OhYouFigures.R` provides all R code for making the figures and table for the literature review (NC).
-* `PagelParamPlots.R` provides all R code for making figures for the supplementary material (GHT).
+* `PagelParamPlots.R` provides all R code for making additional figures that were not used in the final version of the manuscript(GHT).

 ### Simulated data and literature review data